asha-devops/vanity-number/README.md

-# vanity number generator serverless function
+# vanity number generator serverless function + AWS Connect

 ## Vanity Number
 A vanity number is a custom made set of digits that either spell out a word or memorable in same way, where are spelled out using the numbers on the telephone keypad